RoySadaka/QuantizedLlaMas/README.md

 The Refresh Token Count button updates the token count based on the inputs provided in the System, User, and Assistant Guide fields.

 ## Models
-Tested with the following models:
+Tested with the following GGML models:
 * Wizard-Vicuna-30B-Uncensored
-* llama-30b
+* Llama-30b
-* guanaco-33B
+* Guanaco-33B
 * Alpaca-Lora-30B
+* Lazarus-30B

 ## Run
 The Run button generates a response based on the provided inputs in the System, User, and Assistant Guide fields.